Beyond Likes and Shares: 5 Facebook Strategies for Modern Student Housing

 2. Mobile-first strategy

-Gen Z’s technology use is fast-evolving both consumer marketing and the real estate industry as a whole.
+Gen Z’s technology use is fast-evolving in consumer marketing and the real estate industry.
 Smartphones are considered an extension of the body.
-Gen Z touches their smartphones 45 times a day on average for communication, entertainment, and informational purposes.
-About 29% of Gen Z are on their phones after midnight every night, and 31% said they feel uncomfortable if they are without their phone for 30 minutes or less.
+Gen Z touches their smartphones 45 times daily for communication, entertainment, and informational purposes.
+About 29% of Gen Z are on their phones after midnight every night, and 31% said they feel uncomfortable without their phone for 30 minutes or less.

-If these stats don’t tell you to prioritize your mobile-first website, we don’t know what will!
+We don’t know what will if these stats don’t tell you to prioritize your mobile-first website!

 3. More activity on social media